Revisiting (Un)Fairness in Recourse by Minimizing Worst-Case Social Burden: Further Implementation Details for the Experiments

 \subsection{Recourse Methods}

-We here describe the recourse methods used in our experimental evaluation (Section~\ref{sec:experiments}).
-For all the recourse methods, we consider the default hyperparameter settings (see Table~\ref{tab:hyperparams}) and the implementation of the benchmark by \citet{pawelczyk1carla}.
+Here, we describe in greater detail the recourse methods used in our experimental evaluation (Section~\ref{sec:experiments}).
+For all the recourse methods, we consider the default hyperparameter settings (see Table~\ref{tab:hyperparams}) and the implementation of \citet{pawelczyk1carla}.

-\paragraph{Growing Spheres \cite{laugel2017inverse}} (GS) is a random search algorithm, which generates samples around the instance under consideration using growing hyperspheres until a point with the positive class label is found.

-\paragraph{Differentiable Recourse \cite{wachter2017counterfactual}} (WT) proposed a method that generates recommendations by minimizing an objective function using gradient descent to find a nearby "possible world" in which the individual receives a positive outcome, measuring proximity using the $\ell_1$ norm.

-\paragraph{Counterfactual Conditional Heterogeneous Variational Autoencoder \cite{pawelczyk2020learning}} (CCHVAE) generates recommendations by ensuring that the latter maps the instance into a region of high data density that is as close as possible to the original instance, where proximity is computed in a lower-dimensional latent space defined by the VAE.
+\begin{itemize} \item \textbf{Growing Spheres (GS) \cite{laugel2017inverse}}: it is a random search algorithm, which generates samples around the instance under consideration using growing hyperspheres until a point with the positive class label is found; \item \textbf{Differentiable Recourse (WT)\cite{wachter2017counterfactual}}: it is a method that generates recommendations by minimizing an objective function using gradient descent to find a nearby ``possible world'' in which the individual receives a positive outcome, measuring proximity using the $\ell_1$ norm; \item \textbf{Counterfactual Conditional Heterogeneous Variational Autoencoder (CCHVAE) \cite{pawelczyk2020learning}}: it generates recommendations by ensuring that the latter maps the instance into a region of high data density that is as close as possible to the original instance, where proximity is computed in a lower-dimensional latent space defined by the VAE. \end{itemize}